Pathgather/pulsey/README.md

 - user chooses html elements to be dotted
 - no jQuery required (requires Velocity)
 - each element has its own class that the user can easily identify and use to modify the styles without having to dive into the code or api
+- option to have tooltip arrow or not, and which side it will be on

 ISSUES
 - need to find a better way to ensure dots track their target elements, because you're currently re-rendering the whole pulsey app, which is disruptive
 - properly import velocity.ui.js from node_modules
+- options are not currently specific to each dot and each tooltip - they're global and shouldn't be

 NEW FEATURE IDEAS
 - give each dot a class of "pulsey-dot-" + po.dot.id so users can easily customize the CSS without using the API